 Telephone therapy is an alternative type of therapy which is becoming increasingly popular within the UK.
 More and more people are becoming interested in receiving therapy and help over the phone, as it can be easier to access and you don’t have to leave the comforts of your own.

 This is a great way for you to connect to the Therapist at a suitable time and also from a suitable location, which suits your preference.
-Telephone therapy can include speaking over the phone or through videoconferencing such as Skype and Facetime.
-Telephone therapy is preferred by some people due to the flexibility and convenience of not travelling.
+Telephone therapy can include speaking over the phone or through videoconferencing such as Skype, Facetime, Zoom and Whatsapp.
+These types of therapy delivery methods are preferred by some people due to the flexibility and convenience of not travelling.

 Some people also report that treatment over the telephone helps them to express themselves more freely.

 It is a way of helping people who do not have the means or opportunity to attend face to face sessions.
 The talking therapy sessions are an opportunity for someone to listen to your challenges and to discuss how they are affecting your life.

 This varies greatly from person to person and very much depends on the nature of the problem and what you want to get out of the sessions.
 A good rule of thumb is to commit to a minimum of six sessions.